utkarshkukreti/purescript-hedwig/README.md

 2. In your `main` function, before you mount the application, call `Hedwig.Devtools.init`.

+For an example, check out the source of the [Counters](./examples/Counters.purs) example.

 After recompiling your application, you should see all messages and state being logged into the Redux tab of Chrome DevTools window.